NVIDIA/NeMo/docs/source/multimodal/nerf/dreamfusion.rst

 Model Introduction
 -------------------
-DreamFsuion  :cite:`mm-models-poole2022dreamfusion` uses a pretrained text-to-image diffusion model to perform text-to-3D synthesis.
+DreamFusion  :cite:`mm-models-poole2022dreamfusion` uses a pretrained text-to-image diffusion model to perform text-to-3D synthesis.
 The model uses a loss based on probability density distillation that enables the use of a 2D diffusion model as a prior for optimization of a parametric image generator.